 The B.S. in Health Administration degree program provides initial preparation for careers in health services administration, and for those already employed, an opportunity to continue their professional advancement.
 The undergraduate curriculum also prepares the individual to enter the Master of Science in Health Administration (MSHA) degree program.
 Further education at the graduate level often is necessary to assume advanced management and policymaking roles in healthcare and related organizations.
 The Association of University Programs in Health Administration certifies the undergraduate Health Administration program.

 The mission of the B.S. in Health Administration is to prepare a diverse student body for careers in healthcare management and related disciplines.
-With a focus on learning-centered courses, community partnerships, research, advocacy and scholarship, the Health Administration program aims to educate students for professional positions and thus enhance the operational efficiency and effectiveness of healthcare and related organizations and improve the delivery of healthcare services.
+With a focus on learning-centered courses, community partnerships, research, advocacy and scholarship, the Health Administration program aims to educate students for professional positions—and thus enhance the operational efficiency and effectiveness of healthcare and related organizations—and to improve the delivery of healthcare services.

 - Demonstrate efforts to recruit well-qualified students so that the mission of the program is achieved.

 - Integrate knowledge and skills across the curriculum to bridge theory to practice.

 - Demonstrate appropriate and professional competence through ongoing assessment and data analysis.

 - Instill the commitment for continued academic scholarship in the discipline.